wizo06/japanese/docs/Fundamentals/particles.md

 Both sentences are generally translated the same way into normal English as: "This is a cellphone".

 But the one that is used more often is 「これは携帯だ」.
 You only use 「が」 when you one to single something/someone out.
-When you want to say that **something ーas opposed to other thingsー is/does X**, you use 「が」:
+When you want to say that **something in particular ーas opposed to other random thingsー is/does X**, you use 「が」:

 - Something ==が== is X
 - Something ==が== does X